java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 Similarly to arguments, we can use an adapter that will apply transformations to the return value.

-Let's imagine a situation where we have a method that returns a `String`, and we would like to channel any returned value from this method into another method that replaces character `d` with `m` and brings the resulting value to the uppercase.
+Let's imagine a situation where we have a method that returns a `String`, and we would like to channel any returned value from this method into another method that replaces character `d` with `m` and uppercases the resulting value.

 Here's the method handle for the `getSomeString` method which always returns the value `"dummy"`: